zaxor0/zwerchhau/into-the-war/rules.md

 - Combat ends whenever one side is eliminated or one side flees successfully.
 - You have two acts you can perform on your turn; these can be a combination of movement, attacks, reloads.
 - Other actions may be permitted at the discretion of the Referee.
 - You may perform certain actions twice on your turn: double move or double attack.
+Bazookas cannot double attack, but you can attack and reload.
 - Grenades and Bazookas cause **Blast** damage, which has a radius of 20 feet.
 - Grenades and Bazookas can pierce armor, **AP**, and ignore half DR when dealing damage.
+- For bazooka or grenade versus a tank, on an attack roll of 6, players may forgo damage to HP and instead disable the tank's movement.
 - Optionally, use Shots and Bursts to track when a reload action is needed.
 - If you are tracking shots and bursts, reloading is a standard action.
 You may move and reload, or reload and act (such as attack).